ISAITB/docs-services/source/messaging/index.rst

   * The variable **inputs** that are expected.
   * The **outputs** that are produced.

-The difference between configuration parameters and inputs is more of a conceptual nature in that configuration parameterises the messaging to take place, whereas inputs represent the actual message elements to process.
-In practice configuration parameters are often skipped in favour of inputs that serve both to pass content as well as any additional parametisation needed by the messaging service.
+The difference between configuration parameters and inputs is more of a conceptual point in that configuration parameterises the messaging to take place, whereas inputs represent the actual message elements to process.
+In practice configuration parameters are often skipped in favour of inputs that serve both to pass content as well as any additional parameterisation needed by the messaging service.

 This main purpose of the ``getModuleDefinition`` operation is to determine the inputs expected by the service.
-The messaging service API defines generally how inputs and outputs are passed but not how many in this case nor the name and value of each.
-When used by the test bed, this operation is also important as it is used to determine:
+The messaging service API defines generally how inputs and outputs are passed but not how many in this specific case nor the name and value of each one.
+When used by the test bed this operation
+determines:

   * The types of expected inputs.
 This enables automatic type conversions when passing the call's parameters.
   * The mandatory inputs.
-The test bed checks that all such inputs are accounted for before calling the ``validate`` operation to fail quickly without an unnecessary call to the service.
+The test bed checks that all such inputs are accounted for before calling the service's operations to fail quickly without unnecessary calls.

 The following example shows a complete implementation of the ``getModuleDefinition`` operation.